Extensions for enterprise

 Behavior of sideloaded extensions

-Unlike extensions distributed through the Windows Store (or the Windows Store for Business), sideloaded extensions are treated differently in Microsoft Edge.
+Unlike extensions distributed through the Microsoft Store (or the Microsoft Store for Business), sideloaded extensions are treated differently in Microsoft Edge.

 To turn on the extension, open the More (...) menu, select "Extensions" and you should see the sideloaded extension in the list of installed extensions.
 Click on the extension and turn it on.